Newsnight

-Newsnight (or BBC Newsnight) is BBC Two's news and current affairs programme, providing in-depth investigation and analysis of the stories behind the day's headlines.
-The programme is broadcast on weekdays at 22:30 and is also available on BBC iPlayer.
+Newsnight is the BBC's news and current affairs television programme, providing in-depth investigation and analysis of the stories behind the day's headlines.
+It is broadcast weeknights at 10:30 on BBC Two and the BBC News channel; it is also available on BBC iPlayer.
+The programme is currently presented by Victoria Derbyshire, Paddy O'Connell and Matt Chorley.